harrietrs/cross-gov-ai-testing-framework/index.md

 > **[Secure by Design](https://www.security.gov.uk/policy-and-guidance/secure-by-design/principles/)** helps to proactively embed security from inception.
 It is part of [Service Standard](https://www.gov.uk/service-manual/service-standard/point-9-create-a-secure-service) and should be considered essential for AI testing and assurance.

+AI assurance should start as early as possible in the lifecycle.
+For projects involving procurement or external suppliers, teams should:

+- Define Non-Functional Requirements (NFRs), including explainability, fairness, robustness, and security expectations.
+- Use Explainability Matrices or AI Assurance Artefacts to clarify what is required from suppliers.
+- Include clear testing expectations in contracts and tender documentation.
+- Conduct Service Assessments early to identify and manage risks before deployment.

 Example Outputs/Metrics:

 - Risk Identification: — Number of high-risk items identified in the initial risk assessment (e.g. if 5 major ethical risks are logged, they will need mitigation plans).
 A completed risk register or heatmap is an output.